-In the next section, the different functional materials will be introduced and linked to their type of actuation/sensing capabilities.
-In general, we will try to evidence that, by incorporating different stimuli-responsive materials, as actuators or sensors in microfluidic devices, the complexity of the device can be reduced when used for environmental applications, increasing their potential marketability.
+The different functional materials will be introduced and linked to their type of actuation/sensing capabilities.
+In general, we will try to evidence that, by incorporating different stimuli responsive materials, as actuators or sensors in microfluidic devices, device complexity can be reduced, when used for environmental applications, increasing their potential marketability.
 We will critically review the integration of functional materials into microfluidic devices, as actuators or fluid controllers and sensors, to eliminate external pumps and valves or to improve sensing capabilities.
-These materials will be cataloged by emphasizing their advantages when incorporated in water monitoring systems, which could lead to marketable devices.
-Moreover, it is worth mentioning that there is a wide range of functional materials to be investigated and exploited for the development of water monitoring systems.
-Here, we will present some of them, when integrated into microfluidic devices.
+These materials will be catalogued emphasizing the advantages that they provide, when incorporated in water monitoring systems, which could lead to marketable devices.

-3.1.
-Actuators and fluid controllers in microfluidics
+3.1 Actuators and fluid controllers in microfluidics

-Traditionally, fluidic control in microfluidics uses pneumatic and hydraulic valves and pumps that require additional external equipment, reducing the portability and increasing the price of the final device.
-Nonetheless, by introducing functional materials as an alternative to conventional fluidic handling equipment, both portability and price reduction are accomplished, favoring commercialization.
-This section intends to review the different materials used as actuators and fluid controllers but not the actuator mechanism, which has been reviewed elsewhere [106,140].
+Traditionally, fluidic control in microfluidics use pneumatic and hydraulic valves and pumps that require of additional external equipment, reducing the portability, increasing the price of the final device.
+Nonetheless, by introducing functional materials as an alternative to conventional fluidic handling equipment, both portability and price reduction are accomplished, favouring commercialization.
+The intention of this section is to review the different materials used as actuators and fluid controllers but not the actuator mechanism, that has been reviewed elsewhere [106] [140].

-As mentioned before, the temperature is widely used to generate actuators in microfluidic devices [141-143]. pNIPAAm is one of the most popular temperature-sensitive multifunctional hydrogels used in microfluidics [144-147]; however, none of these works reveals their applicability for environmental monitoring. pNIPAAm hydrogels, being a dynamic polymer, are controlled by electronic heating elements [148,149], magnetic fields [150,151], or light [152-154], introducing the necessity of external controllers that are not wanted in portable devices.
+As mentioned before, temperature is widely used to generate actuators in microfluidic devices [141-143]. pNIPAAm is one of the most popular temperature-sensitive multifunctional hydrogel used in microfluidics [144-147]; however, none of these works reveals their applicability for environmental monitoring. pNIPAAm hydrogels, being a dynamic polymer, are controlled by electronic heating elements [148,149], magnetic fields [150,151] or light [152-154], introducing the necessity of external controllers that are not wanted in portable devices.
 Nevertheless, a drastic change in the volume of a material can be triggered by other stimuli, such as pH.
 Some authors have developed actuators that respond to changes in pH in a physiological range [155], or even actuators with combined responses [156].
-Moreover, pH-sensitive hydrogels can also be used for other purposes, for instance, to control the bidirectional transport of reagents in microfluidic
+Moreover, pH sensitive hydrogels can also be used for other purposes, for instance, to control the bidirectional transport of reagents in microfluidic devices, Figure 3A [157].
+In particular, alginate hydrogels, which are networks of sodium alginate chains typically polymerized with Ca (II) ions, are biocompatible alternatives to be used as thermos-actuators in microfluidic devices for environmental monitoring [158], Figure 3B.
+Likewise hydrogels, most of the ionogels used in microfluidic devices are based on the polymerization of pNIPAAm, using a variety of ILs [159].
+These ionogels have been integrated into lab-on-a-disc as temperature responsive actuators [148,149].
+Besides, the swelling properties of ionogels can be employed for liquid flow control in paper devices when the ionogel is used as a passive pump [160].